Chelsea vs. West Bromwich Albion : 22 November 2014

 [This is all very well, mate, but what has this got to do with Chelsea?]…

-While at MFK Kosice, Allen Bula uncovered the talents of none other than Nemanja Matic.
+While at MFK Kosice, Alan Bula uncovered the talents of none other than Nemanja Matic.

 On the walk to Stamford Bridge, I spotted a facsimile of a World War One recruitment poster which was displayed in the middle of the Fulham Road.
 The club historian Rick Glanvill was stood close by.
 What a lovely touch; it was a fine tribute to those young men who gave their all during that most calamitous of conflicts.